MoserMichael/pyasmtool/tracer.md

 fac_iter(7): 5040
 </pre>

 Unfortunately there is a limit to this approach: we cannot access the function evaluation stack, the evalutation stack is currently not exposed by the interpreter to python code, as there is no field in the built-in frame object for it.
-It is therefore not possible to trace instructions like [MAP\_ADD](https://docs.python.org/3.8/library/dis.html#opcode-MAP\_ADD) that modify a given dictionary object.
+It is therefore not possible to trace instructions like [STORE\_SUBSCRIPT](https://docs.python.org/3.8/library/dis.html#opcode-STORE\_SUBSCRIPT) and [LOAD\_SUBSCRIPT](https://docs.python.org/3.8/library/dis.html#opcode-LOAD\_SUBSCRIPT) bytecode instructions, that modify a given dictionary object.

 It would however be possbible to do this trick, if we were to write some extension in the C language, that would allow us to access these fields...
 But wait, it seems it is possible from python [see this discussion](https://stackoverflow.com/questions/44346433/in-c-python-accessing-the-bytecode-evaluation-stack), so back to the drawing board!